-Means any business, partnership, limited liability company or other entity in which the company, a parent or a subsidiary holds a substantial ownership interest, directly or indirectly.
+Any business, partnership, limited liability company or other entity in which the company, a parent or a subsidiary holds a substantial ownership interest, directly or indirectly.

-Senior Accounting Officer (SAO)
+SAO: Senior Accounting Officer

-Responsible to personally certify that their companies' systems are fit for the purpose of reporting taxes.
+Responsible for personally certifying that their companies' systems are fit for the purpose of reporting taxes.